rishiiicreates/rishiiicreates/README.md

 Currently, I am falling down the absolute rabbit hole of LLM systems. trying to understand tensor parallelism, SwiGLU FFNs, and speculative decoding.
 My brain is basically just soup at this point T_T

-When I'm not fighting with deep learning math, I am usually duct-taping Next.js and React projects together (stuff like DashMetrics, Nudge, FlowGrid).
+When I'm not fighting with deep learning math, I am usually duct-taping Next.js and React projects together.
 I write code, it breaks, I panic, I fix it, I forget how I fixed it.
 That's the whole cycle.